 When you answer Y at the Final Tax return field, the Date of Death field appears.

 Individuals do not have substituted accounting periods.
 The return covers the income year 01/07 to 30/06 regardless of whether the taxpayer entered or left the country or stopped full-time education or became deceased during the year.

 The only time it might be necessary to change the SAP would be where the taxpayer died during the year.
 If the taxpayer died during the financial year, then answer Y for yes at Final Return and a field will be provided to enter the date of death.
 This is a PLS field which is transmitted via PLS when the return is lodged.

 If you want to lodge via PLS, then you must provide bank details if the taxpayer is expecting a refund.

-The taxpayer's bank account details are stored in the Return Properties > Bank a/cs tab.
+The taxpayer's bank account details are contained in the Return Properties > Staff Tab for each return and completing the Bank a/cs tab.
 Fields are provided for two sets of bank account details.

-The Practice bank account details are stored in the Utilities > Control record > Banking tab or the Maintenance > Agents > Properties > Banking tab.
+The Practice bank account details are contained in the Utilities > Control record > Banking tab or the Maintenance > Agents > Properties > Banking tab.